T-Hugs/advent-of-code/readme.md

 `--pristine`: Request new data from adventofcode.com, even if the data file already exists.

+`--wait`: Before sucking any data, wait until the next problem is released, then proceed normally.
+If wait is more than one day, show an error and do nothing.

 ### Seed
 Seed is designed to automatically create your working files.
 The default template (`solutionTemplate.ts.dat`) sets up imports, your solution functions, data import, and logging your solution.